Create Federated Identity On a Service Account

 Before creating a federated identity, ensure you have:

-- An identity provider created (see Step 1 above)
+- An identity provider created (see Create Identity Provider)

 - A service account with appropriate IAM roles (see Service Accounts)